PhaserEditor2D/PhaserEditor/docs/canvas.rst

 ================================= =======================================
 ``Frame Rate``                    The animation speed in frames per second.
 ``Loop``                          To repeat the animation.
-``Kill On Complete``              If checked the animation will be played once and then destroyed.
+``Kill On Complete``              If checked, the animation will be played once and then destroyed.
-``Auto Play``                     If checked the animation will be played just after it is created.
+``Auto Play``                     If checked, the animation will be played just after it is created.
 Only one animation can be auto-played.
-``Public``                        If checked a field will be generated to reference this animation.
+``Field``                         If checked, a field will be generated to reference this animation.
 Useful if you want to publish animations of prefabs.
+``Public``                        Only valid for TypeScript projects.
+If checked, the generated field will be set to public, else to private.
 ================================= =======================================

 The animations are compiled into code in this way: